superbacked/blockcrypt/README.md

 ## Encrypt one or more secrets with plausible deniability by design.

-BlockCrypt uses Base58 to render one or more AES-256-CBC-encrypted secrets indistinguishable from each other and padding yielding ciphertext “blocks” of fixed size that one can print as QR codes.
+BlockCrypt is used to encrypt one or more secrets (up to 5 by default) using encrypted headers which are indistinguisable from each other and padding resulting in plausible deniability by design.

 ## Installation